How Does SSO work with SAML

 STEP 2: The target server sees that the user has not yet authenticated, it generates a SAML request and returns it alongside the originally requested URL (the “RelayState”) to the client machine as hidden input fields in an HTML-form response.

-STEP 3: JavaScript in the response automatically submits the form to the PortalGuard Identity Provider (IdP).
+STEP 3: JavaScript in the response automatically submits the form to the PortalGuard Identity Provider.

-Note: The user can be forced to log in using any of PortalGuard’s authentication methods – including Multi-Factor Authentication, Contextual Authentication, and Identity-Bound Biometrics.
+Note: The user can be forced to log in using any of PortalGuard’s SSO authentication methods – including Multi-Factor Authentication, Adaptive Authentication, and Identity-Bound Biometrics.

 STEP 4: The user is presented with the PortalGuard login screen.
 The user enters the appropriate username/password and clicks “Login”.

 Note: this login screen can be fully customized to match the specific branding of your organization, creating a seamless experience for the user.
-The user can optionally reset a forgotten password from this screen too.
+The user can reset a forgotten password from the login screen.

-STEP 6: The original SAML request is now serviced by the PortalGuard IdP.
+STEP 6: The original SAML request is now serviced by the PortalGuard Identity Provider.
 It generates a SAML response and sends it along with the “RelayState” back to the end user browser, wrapped in an HTML form.

 STEP 7: JavaScript in the HTML response automatically submits the form to the target server’s Assertion Consumer Service (ACS).
 Both the SAML Response and “RelayState” are included in this form data.